 The Wisdom of Morrie by Morrie Schwartz and edited by Rob Schwartz

-Edited by Morrie's son Rob Schwartz, this powerful posthumous masterpiece will be released as a major lead title from Blackstone Publishing in April 2023.
+This powerful posthumous masterpiece from Blackstone Publishing was released in April 2023.

 Let The Wisdom of Morrie be your guide in exploring deep questions of how to live and how to love.